GGAlanSmithee/learning-intel-x86-assembly/001_header/001_header.md

 # Example 001 Header

-A simple file containing  a bootable header.
+A simple script containing a bootable header.

 ## Description